 Jamie Gilford, Clery Program director at University of Wisconsin Police Department, wrote an email to Wisconsin Watch Managing Editor Dee J. Hall and Digital and Multimedia Director Coburn Dukehart expressing her gratitude for our report covering campus sexual assaults.
 Gilford’s note said, “I wanted to say how much I appreciated the article you published in Madison Magazine in September.
 Sexual assault is always a challenging topic to cover and navigating the intersecting laws regarding report-tracking can be very disorienting for most people.
 I think you did an excellent job accurately explaining the data and fairly putting it into context.
 Quality journalism like this does much to advance our understanding of the prevalence of sexual assault in our communities, the actions we are taking to combat it, and all of the work we have left to do.
 As someone who also takes a professional interest in institutional transparency, thank you.”

-The Wisconsin Election Commission corrected one of the largest flaws in the state’s election-security program in a unanimous vote to revise their policy for biennial voting-machine audits.
+The Wisconsin Election Commission corrected one of the largest flaws in the state’s election-security program in a unanimous vote to revise their policy for voting-machine audits.
 By introducing the possibility that hacked results could be detected and corrected before election results were certified, audits became a security measure for the first time.
-Beginning later in 2018, the Commission randomly selected 5% of all voting machines statewide on the day after the November general election and order the municipal clerks to conduct public hand counts of those machines’ paper ballots in four key races.
-The audits must be completed before election results are certified.
+Beginning later in 2018, the commission randomly selected 5% of all voting machines statewide on the day after the November general election and instructed municipal clerks to conduct public hand counts of those machines’ paper ballots in four key races.
+The audits were completed before election results are certified.

-Wisconsin State Sen. Kathleen Vinehout wrote a column about the tactics used by majority party leadership used to rush bills through the Legislature in Madison.
-Vinehout discusses how speed sacrifices public input and prevents thoughtful debate in the lawmaking process.
+Wisconsin State Sen. Kathleen Vinehout wrote a column about the tactics used by majority party leadership to rush bills through the Legislature in Madison.
+Vinehout discussed how speed sacrifices public input and prevents thoughtful debate in the lawmaking process.
 The column heavily cited Wisconsin Watch’s coverage of the speed of lawmaking in Wisconsin.
-The column was picked up by news organizations across Wisconsin, including the The Cap Times, Mondovi Herald News and Woodville Leader.
+The column was picked up by news organizations across Wisconsin.

 The Badger Herald published a column titled “State’s GPS bracelet system inefficient, ineffective in monitoring offenders.”
 The column heavily cited Wisconsin Watch’s coverage of the state Department of Corrections’ GPS monitoring program.
 The stories showed that five years after Wisconsin Watch first revealed technical problems that were prompting offenders to be jailed when they had not committed any violations, some of the same problems remained.

-Rep. Lisa Subeck, D-Madison, introduced a bill to reinstate the state False Claims Act and effectively restore “the ability of a private individual, or whistleblower, to bring a qui tam claim against a person or entity who makes a false claim for Medicaid.”
-Wisconsin Watch had reported that the state was missing out on at least $11 million in reimbursements for alleged fraud after the law was quietly repealed in 2015
+Rep. Lisa Subeck, D-Madison, introduced a bill to reinstate the state False Claims Act and restore the ability of a private individual or whistleblower, to bring a claim alleging Medicaid fraud.
+Wisconsin Watch had reported that the state was missing out on at least $11 million in reimbursements for alleged fraud after the Legislature quickly repealed the law in 2015.

 WISDOM referenced our reporting in a July 2017 press release about the risks faced by Wisconsin consumers in regard to payday loans and called for the Consumer Financial Protection Bureau (CFPB) to issue a strong payday lending rule.

-Precious Lives was a collaborative project with the Milwaukee Journal Sentinel, Milwaukee Public Radio and 371 Productions covering gun violence in Milwaukee and across the state, highlighting the effects of gun violence on young populations.
+Precious Lives was a collaborative project with the Milwaukee Journal Sentinel, Milwaukee Public Radio and 371 Productions covering gun violence on children in Milwaukee and across the state.
 Precious Lives received two gold awards from the Milwaukee Press Club, top honors from the National Association of Black Journalists and was a national finalist for the prestigious Peabody Award for broadcast journalism.
 Precious Lives stories were shared on social media by prominent organizations and figures such as National Public Radio, Reveal, Sen. Tammy Baldwin, Rep. Mark Pocan and CNN correspondent Jake Tapper.
 The project was also featured in a segment on All Things Considered.

 Alexandra Arriaga’s story on firearm background checks was featured on the front pages of 12 newspapers and prompted 10 columns/editorial responses.
 The story and its sidebars were picked up 56 times.

-Wisconsin Watch’s Failure at the Faucet series sparked a statewide conversation on the risks to the state’s drinking water, sparking several pieces of legislation aimed boosting childhood lead testing and initiatives to replace aging lead pipes The investigation revealed that hundreds of thousands of people in Wisconsin are at risk of drinking water with unsafe levels of nitrate, bacteria, arsenic, lead and other contaminants.
+Wisconsin Watch’s Failure at the Faucet series sparked a statewide conversation on the risks to the state’s drinking water, leading to several pieces of legislation aimed boosting childhood lead testing and funding to replace aging lead pipes.
+The investigation revealed that hundreds of thousands of people in Wisconsin are at risk of drinking water with unsafe levels of nitrate, bacteria, arsenic, lead and other contaminants.

 Gov. Tony Evers declared 2019 The Year of Clean Drinking Water, citing statistics from our series.
 Rep. Chris Taylor, D-Madison, introduced a bill calling for tap water testing when a child is lead poisoned.
 Sen. Robert Cowles, R-Green Bay, introduced the Leading on Lead Act, which facilitates the replacement of lead service lines delivering drinking water.
-The Wisconsin Department of Natural Resources updated water sampling protocols for operators of thousands of public water systems after Wisconsin Watch revealed a nine-month delay in the wake of the Flint, Michigan, lead water crisis.
+The Wisconsin Department of Natural Resources updated water sampling protocols for operators of thousands of public water systems recommended by the U.S. Environmental Protection Agency after Wisconsin Watch revealed a delay of nine months in the wake of the Flint, Michigan, lead water crisis.

-Three stories from Wisconsin Watch’s Failure at the Faucet series prompted other news organizations to customize reports based on our work.
-The Stoughton Courier Hub investigated its city’s efforts to examine lead in school water, and the Eau Claire Leader-Telegram did a similar investigation into lead in water.
+Wisconsin Watch’s Failure at the Faucet series prompted other news organizations to customize reports based on our work, examining their local water systems in communities including Milwaukee, Stoughton and Eau Claire.

 “The Wisconsin Center for Investigative Journalism (WCIJ) was instrumental in sharing research data on lead in water and lead poisoning of children with FLAC,” Johnson said.
 “WCIJ was also instrumental in bringing attention to Milwaukee’s lead water crisis to a much broader audience when none of the other local media outlets would report about this issue.
 WCIJ was very impactful in bringing attention to this public health crisis.”